chasefromm21/LaJolla/README.md

 **NOTE**: Yes the name is sort of irrelevant to the tweak it actually does, in question.... but I still can't help but to overly obsess with my own birthtown sometimes.. but I am *sorta* promoting the city because it's just sooooo damn good to travel to IMO.. laid-back, beautiful, and yes, the "Lorax" tree from the video (also in The Lorax by Dr. Seuss) is dead, unfortunately, according to (various, and real - *and not fake*) news sources.. :/

+**NOTE 2**: I don't know why it has a Tweak.x file, and a Tweak.xm file.
+Those are included though for your convenience when compiling through either Theos, cygwin, or iOSOpenDev with Xcode oif you're using it on the Mac.

 Video on La Jolla (the real city): https://www.youtube.com/watch?v=XSOrx0GzCzo

 Screenshot: ![alt](screenshot_la_jolla_tweak.png)